robweber/vsmp-plus/README.md

 3. Pulling the exact framerate of the video insteading of hardcoding it - this fixed issues when the end of the video is close in calculating the timecode
 4. Use seconds instead of frames for ```--start``` value.
 More intuitive
 5. Added ```--end``` value to skip end credits
-6. Added the ```-notification``` value so you can see where the title of the video and/or the timecode for the frame displayed
+6. Added the ```-display``` value so you can see where the title of the video and/or the timecode for the frame displayed
 7. Can use either a configuration (.conf) file or pass in arguments via CLI

 ## Problems With FFMPEG